 Inflammation of the appendix is called appendicitis.

-Bacteria enters the appendix and infects its wall hence causing inflammation called appendicitis.
+Bacteria enter the appendix and infects its wall hence causing inflammation called appendicitis.

-It is represented with abdominal pain with tenderness, nausea and vomiting and fever.
+It is represented by abdominal pain with tenderness, nausea and vomiting and fever.

-Appendix is a thin tube.Its length is 4 inches.It is present at the junction of small and large intestine.
+The appendix is a thin tube.Its length is 4 inches.It is present at the junction of the small and large intestine.

-Blockage of opening of appendix is considered to be the cause of apendicitis.
-Blockage occurs either because of thick mucus or from stool that enters the appendix through cecum.These contents becomes hard and blocks the opening.After the blockage bacteria invade and infect the walls of appendix.
+Blockage of an opening of the appendix is considered to be the cause of appendicitis.
+Blockage occurs either because of thick mucus or from stool that enters the appendix through cecum.These contents become hard and block the opening.After the blockage bacteria invade and infect the walls of the appendix.

 It is common in middle age group people.